 If you forget to take a dose, take it as soon as you remember.
 Then take your next dose at the usual time.
 Do not take two doses to make up for the missed dose.

-Keep away from pregnant women and women who are of childbearing age.
+Keep this medication away from pregnant women and women who are of childbearing age.

 Pack this medication into a black trash bag and seal it tightly before throwing into the rubbish chute or bin.

 Subscribe to our mailing list to get the updates to your email inbox...